wpframe/js2pdf/README.md

 ## js2pdf

-Really simple Python script for injecting JS into a PDF.
+Really simple Python script for injecting JavaScript into a PDF.

+The JavaScript should run in most viewers/browsers when the PDF is opened.

 ```
 usage: script.py path/to/pdf.pdf path/to/javascript.js